Emergency Treatment For High Blood Pressure At Home

 What Happens During a Hypertensive Crisis?

-This is dangerous because uncontrolled blood pressure can cause long term problems such as:
+A hypertensive crisis is dangerous because uncontrolled severe blood pressure elevation can cause short- or long-term problems, such as:

 When to Call for Emergency Medical Help

-If you’ve noticed a high blood pressure reading and have any symptoms at all (besides just a high reading), it’s important that you call for emergency care immediately.
+The American Heart Association (AHA) recommends that if you’ve noticed a hypertensive crisis and have any symptoms at all (besides just a high reading), it’s important that you call for emergency care immediately (for example, by calling 911 in North America).

-The only time you should attempt these medical emergency treatments for high blood pressure at home is when you have the high reading alone – and nothing else.
+The only time you should attempt these emergency treatments for high blood pressure at home is when you have the high reading alone—and nothing else.

 Causes and Symptoms of Sudden High Blood Pressure

-Suddenly high blood pressure can be caused by various factors.
+Sudden high blood pressure spikes can be caused by various factors.

 One of these is known as white coat hypertension, which is when your blood pressure suddenly spikes the minute you walk into a doctor’s office.
-Though inconvenient, because it is here where you are most likely to have your readings taken, it is mostly harmless and simply caused by the anxiety you experience in this setting.
+Though inconvenient, because it is here where you’re most likely to have your readings taken, it’s mostly harmless and simply caused by the anxiety you experience in this setting.

 “Exercise regularly.
 Walking, jogging, biking, or strength training for just 30 minutes a day, three to four times a week can help lower your blood pressure.
 Reduce sodium in your diet.
 Cut back on foods high in sodium like pizza, chips, pretzels, and canned soups.
 Aim for less than 2,300 mg per day.
 Practice relaxation techniques.
 Try meditation, yoga, or deep breathing.
 Reducing stress can significantly impact blood pressure.”